stdware/qwindowkit/README.md

 agent->setTitleBarWidget(myTitleBar);
 ```

-Set system button hints to let `WidgetWindowAgent` know the role of the child widgets, which is important for the Snap Layout to work.
+Next, set system button hints to let `WidgetWindowAgent` know the role of the child widgets, which is important for the Snap Layout to work.

 ```c++
 agent->setSystemButton(QWK::WindowAgentBase::WindowIcon, myTitleBar->iconButton());